Formats and related files

-Total unconsolidated tax revenue for the six months ended December 2021 was $1,341 million (2.4%) above the 2021 Half Year Economic and Fiscal Update forecast and $4,666 million (9.0%) more than last year.
-Corporate tax, source deductions, GST and other persons tax were above forecast, while customs and excise duties were below forecast.
-The other tax types were close to forecast.
+Total unconsolidated tax revenue for the six months ended December 2022 was $7 million (0.0%) below the 2022 Half Year Economic and Fiscal Update forecast and $4,212 million (7.4%) more than last year.
+Corporate tax and GST were above forecast; Customs and excise duties, source deductions and net other individuals’ taxes were below forecast.

-Total unconsolidated tax receipts for the six months ended December 2021 were $217 million (0.4%) above forecast and $5,778 million (12.7%) greater than last year.
-Most of the tax types were close to forecast with GST and source deductions responsible for most of the positive variance.
+Total unconsolidated tax receipts for the six months ended December 2022 were $64 million (0.1%) above forecast and $3,540 million (6.9%) greater than last year.
+GST was above forecast.
+Corporate tax and source deductions were below forecast.